mrsurya1304/Online-TTE/README.md

 ## Passenger details
 - There is a JTable which displays all the passenger details who are travelling on the specified coach and date taken from the database using a query.
+- The same passenger details are queried for any date selected as this is just a prototype and the entries are just dummies.
 - When we click on a passenger record his name is displayed on the text box and you can now check or uncheck the ticket.
 - You can check the tickets by clicking on the check checkbox and clicking OK.
 The status column turns green and changes status to 'Checked'
 - Unchecking the checkbox and clicking OK reverts the checked status back to unchecked (Red)